alexvera1/alexvera1/README.md

 My hobbies include...

-🌱 Health/Wellness
+- 🌱 Health/Wellness
-🌏 Traveling
+- 🌏 Traveling
-🏕 camping
+- 🏕 camping
-📸 Photography
+- 📸 Photography
-🏀 sports
+- 🏀 sports

 Learn more at...

 linkedin.com/in/alexandra-vera

-- 👋 Hi, I’m Alex
-- 👀 I’m interested in software engineering, health & wellness, camping,
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 alexvera1/alexvera1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.